Jerusalem, in and around

-Jerusalem’s old city consists of four major quarters,the Jewish Quarter (entered through the Dung Gate), Moslem Quarter (entered through the Damascus Gate and Herod’s Gate), the Christian Quarter (primarily entered through the New Gate or the Jaffa Gate) and the Armenian Quarter (primarily entered through the Jaffa Gate).
+Jerusalem is the home of numerous holy sites, that are the focal point to three different religions.
+For generations, followers of these religions have descended on the city in order to explore their roots and deepen their faith.
+Jerusalem’s old city consists of four major quarters, the Jewish Quarter (entered through the Dung Gate), Muslim Quarter (entered through the Damascus Gate and Herod’s Gate), the Christian Quarter (primarily entered through the New Gate or the Jaffa Gate) and the Armenian Quarter (primarily entered through the Jaffa Gate).
 There is also a very small Indian Quarter as well.

 The Arab Souk– Wandering around the Old City you are almost certain to pass the Arab market.
 The heart of the market is the area on David Street which is easily accessed from the Jaffa Gate.
 Many souvenir shops offering Christian, Jewish and Moslem souvenirs as well as clothing and household goods are situated here.
 Definitely worth a look!
 Other areas within the market include the Meat market, the spice market and the many bakeries and humus shops.
-Abu Shukri and Lina’s are two known humus restaurants that are extremely popular and Zabatimo is a famous bakery situated near the Church of the Holy Seplulchre that sells Arabic specialty pastries..
+Abu Shukri and Lina’s are two known humus restaurants that are extremely popular and Zabatimo is a famous bakery situated near the Church of the Holy Seplulchre that sells Arabic specialty pastries.

-Machane Yehudah Market-Machene Yehuda is one of Jerusalem’s more colorful venues attracting 10’s of thousands of tourists and locals weekly.
+Machane Yehudah Market– Machene Yehuda is one of Jerusalem’s more colorful venues attracting 10’s of thousands of tourists and locals weekly.
 Known locally as, The Shuk, because it’s the largest shuk in Jerusalem it is a partically covered outdoor market that encompasses a small neighborhood situated between Yafo and Aggripas.
 And don’t miss Marzipan’s world famous rugelach or Rachmans Kurdish kibbe!

 Yad Vashem – Yad Vashem is the most extensive Holocaust memorial and teaching institution internationally and includes museums, memorials, art exhibitions, archives, research facilities as well as international training facilities for school teachers.
 Yad Vashem’s function as a memorial to the millions of Jewish victims of the Holocaust adds a unique aspect to any visit to the modern state of Israel.